1 - Register

 Think of it like this: simple pigmentation is tattooing, but micro-pigmentation uses much smaller needles aided by a computerized pigment delivery system with special programming for a given procedure.
+The device also determines the best needle frequency for pigment retention.
+The technician, or artist, controls the needle’s path and the results of the procedure.

 In short, micropigmentation is the art of applying pigments into the skin to create or improve upon cosmetic features including eyebrows, eyeliner, lip color and even a person’s scalp.